||1 month ago|

 example, but would normally be a date such as

 2017-12-08).
 After the header, each line of output and sections are designed to be directly transferred to Clarizen manually, and the tally used to verify the daily and weekly totals in Clarizen.
 It calculates the time total for each organization/category.
-At the end it prints a grand total for the day, which should be used to cross-verify in Clarizen.
+It also prints the subtotal thus far, to be sure no items are missed when adding them to Clarizen.
+At the end it prints a grand total for the day, which should be used along with the subtotals to cross-verify in Clarizen.